savebe/savebe.github.io/_projects/upper-limb-rehabilitation-exoskeleton.md

 ## FEA optimization

 My main focus within the project was the **structural optimization of a load-bearing component** of the capstan drive.

-The part transfers forces between the belt drive, bearings and the forearm structure, so it had to remain strong while being lightweight and suitable for 3D printing.
+The part transfers forces between the belt drive, bearings and the forearm structure, so it had to remain strong while also being lightweight and suitable for additive manufacturing.

 Using Ansys, the component was analyzed under the expected forces, moments and bearing loads.
-The resulting stress distribution was then used to iteratively improve the geometry.

-Material was removed from low-stress regions while critical areas were reinforced, resulting in a more efficient design without changing the important mechanical interfaces.
+The resulting stress distribution was used to iteratively improve the geometry by removing material from low-stress regions and reinforcing critical areas, resulting in a more efficient structure without changing the important mechanical interfaces.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">